International Students - Helpful Information for Orientation

 - Complete paperwork for on-campus employment and assistantships (if applicable)

 - Attend the New International Student Seminar (NISS) later in the semester

-You will complete your document check as a part of your on-campus orientation, please refer to ISSS for more details.
+You will complete your document check as a part of your orientation, please refer to ISSS for more details.